 When Americans face freedom using armed conflict, they often use it as a last resort.
-Sometimes public protests and fighting for workers rights can even lead to armed conflict.
+Sometimes public protests and fighting for workers' rights can even lead to armed conflict.
 In these struggles, people often willingly fight for their freedom and sometimes die for it.

 The United States originated from an armed conflict.
 The country’s founders fought the Revolutionary War against Great Britain in a long bloody struggle.
 In part, they fought for the right to “bear arms” that was later guaranteed by the Second Amendment to the Constitution.

 Armed conflicts in United States history have brought about a great loss of life.
 Some struggles end with clear conclusions, like the Civil War reuniting the country.
 Other fights do not, leaving many Americans to wonder why people had to die.